daulettoibazar/Text2SQL/README.md

 # Text2SQL

-Fine-tuning LLM's (T5) to convert text into SQL query.
+Fine-tuning LLM's (T5) to convert natural language query to SQL command.
 T5 model was fine-tuned on WikiSQL dataset.
 Next, model will be fine-tuned using PEFT to adapt it company specific DB.